juribeparada/MMDVM_HS/BUILD.md

 - make d2rg_mmdvm_hs: upload the firmware to D2RG MMDVM_HS board (using internal serial port)

+- make skybridge: upload the firmware to SkyBridge HotSpot board (using internal serial port)

 - make dfu [devser=/dev/ttyXXX]: upload firmware using USB bootloader. "devser" is optional, and it corresponds to the USB serial port device name.
 This option permits to perform a reset to enter to booloader mode (DFU).
 If you don't use "devser", you have to press the reset button of the ZUMspot just before using this command.

 - make serial devser=/dev/ttyXXX: upload standard firmware using serial port bootloader method.